Myoko Kogen Ski Resorts

 Where is Myoko Japan?

 Myoko Kogen is located one hour north of the city of Nagano in the Niigata Prefecture in the heart of the Joshinetsu National Park.
-From the Tokyo airports or Tokyo, the best way to travel to Myoko is to take the shinkansen (bullet train) to Nagano (approx 100 minutes), then the Shinetsu train line to Myoko Kogen Station.
+From the Tokyo airports or Tokyo, one method to travel to Myoko is to take the shinkansen (bullet train) to Nagano (approx 100 minutes), then the Shinetsu train line to Myoko Kogen Station.
 The ski villages such as Akakura Onsen are approximately 10 minutes from the station via taxi, or most accommodations provide transfers.

-Alternatively there are a few direct shuttle buses each day from the Tokyo airports to Myoko Kogen with Nagano Snow Shuttle or train/bus combos.
+Alternatively there are 4 direct shuttle buses each day from the Tokyo airports to Myoko Kogen with Nagano Snow Shuttle or train/bus combos.

 In addition to the Myoko Kogen ski resorts, there are various other nearby ski resorts to explore including Lotte Arai, Madarao and Tangram (click on the map icon on the photos above to see other nearby ski areas).
 There are multi-day guided tours where your hosts and guide will provide transport to nearby ski areas and show you the powder stashes.